microsoft/winget-cli/doc/specs/#182 - Support for installation of portable standalone apps.md

 Users may not be aware that the uninstall behavior by default may leave files on their systems if they were created by a portable application.

 If a user performs uninstall via Windows Apps & Features the default behavior will be to run `winget uninstall package --purge`.
+If a user removes the "App Installer" they would not be able to perform uninstall.

 ## Future considerations